ITISFoundation/ti-planning-tool-manual/docs/material_methods/anatomical_refs.md

   <img width="500" src="assets/methods/personalized_head.png">
 </p>

 In addition to that, users have to option to provide diffusion tensor imaging data.
 Based on that, an inhomogeneous, anisotropic conductivity map can be extracted using a linear relationship which has been described by D.S.
-Tuch [citation ...].
+Tuch [[10]](/docs/background/references.md).
 To use this feature, users need to provide a preprocessed DTI nifty (.nii.gz), a .bval and .bvec file.
 The bval file lists the b-value for each volume in the series, the bvec file the gradient direction, with one column per volume